 If you would like additional information about this tool, please email Carrie Donley (firstname.lastname@example.org).

-The Center of BioModular Multi-Scale Systems in conjunction with RTNN will host a microfluidic workshop at the Chapel Hill Analytical and Nanofabrication Laboratory (CHANL).
+RTNN is excited to announce an upcoming microfluidic workshop at the Chapel Hill Analytical and Nanofabrication Laboratory (CHANL).
 This workshop will offer participants the opportunity to learn about patterning structures across different length scales (nm→μm) and become familiar with a number of important application areas – microfluidics and nanofluidics for biological/biomedical applications.
-There will be lectures (mornings) covering relevant technological and application areas.
-In the afternoons, there will be on-site demonstrations of fabrication
+There will be lectures covering relevant technological and application areas with on-site visits and demonstrations of relevant equipment.
+The last day of the workshop will involve a hands-on experience; making a microfluidic device.
+More details can be found here and on the CHANL website.